AttorneyDirect / (864) 349-0274

 - Filing and defending Mechanic’s Liens and collection actions.

-Prior to joining Harper, Lambert & Brown, P.A., Greg was a senior associate at one of South Carolina’s largest law firms in both its Greenville and Columbia offices.
+Prior to joining Harper Lambert, P.A., Greg was a senior associate at one of South Carolina’s largest law firms in both its Greenville and Columbia offices.
 In addition to his construction-focused experience, Greg litigated a wide-array of non-construction industry matters, including unfair trade practices disputes, healthcare, South Carolina election law challenges, trade secret claims, intellectual property litigation, and high-stakes real property disputes.

 Greg has been afforded the opportunity to work closely with technical experts and engineers in a variety of litigation contexts.
-Because of this background and his practice at Harper, Lambert & Brown, P.A., Greg has an established familiarity with the deliberate immersion necessary to represent sophisticated clients in often-technical construction disputes.
+Because of this background and his practice at Harper Lambert, P.A., Greg has an established familiarity with the deliberate immersion necessary to represent sophisticated clients in often-technical construction disputes.
 Greg also has managed numerous large-scale eDiscovery matters and he continues to draw upon that experience to provide his construction industry clients with cost-effective solutions in response to the rigors of modern discovery practices.

 Greg is licensed to practice before all federal and state courts in South Carolina.
 He is also a member of the Florida Bar and admitted to practice before the United States District Courts for the Middle District of Florida (MDFL) and the Northern District of Florida (NDFL).